-Mictecacihuatl not only have presided over the older Aztec celebrations for the dead but continues to watch over the contemporary festivals of Día de los Muertos or the Day of the Dead.
+Mictecacihuatl not only has presided over the older Aztec celebrations for the dead but continues to watch over the contemporary festivals of Día de Los Muertos or the Day of the Dead.
 Celebrations and observances for this holiday start on the evening of October 31st, coinciding with the holidays of Halloween and Samhain.
 In Mexican tradition, families will hold graveside vigils with deceased loved ones.
 Then on November 1st and 2nd, the dead are said to awaken and celebrate with their living family and friends.

 Santa Muerte – Mexico

 A female deity, early images of her started off as male.
-Santa Muerte is a folk saint whose worship and popularity has been increasing since the start of the 21st century in Mexico and has been spreading.
+Santa Muerte is a folk saint whose worship and popularity have been increasing since the start of the 21st century in Mexico and has been spreading.
 Devotees of Santa Muerte may or may not be disenfranchised with the Catholic Religion and many turn to her for healing, protection, and a safe passage to the afterlife.

 I must confess, I came across the figure of Narahdarn when a friend posted a link to a series of pictures for a number of different mythological deities grouped by pantheon.
 Yes, said link and pictures were for the Marvel Comics versions.
 Not planning to turn it down, I kept a copy of the pictures to use for later inspiration of “what to do next” for Brickthology.

 In Australian mythology, there is a story of Narahdarn the Bat who is associated as a symbol of Death.
 His other thing is honey, the guy loves it, enough to kill for it.

 This story was the most referenced source for Narahdarn that I could find.